dwyl/learn-apple-watch-development/ios-sdk/http-request.md

 So there we have it, we've now made a GET and POST request URLSession alongside serialized JSON using JSONSerialization.

 Hope you enjoyed this short tutorial, we would love some feedback!
 Please raise this as an issue in this [repo](https://github.com/dwyl/learn-apple-watch-development/issues/new). :tada:

+**If you've come across any issues and are unable to get your code up and running then here is the [link to the XCode project](resources/http-requests) for this Tutorial.**